Les Misérables (musical): Broadway (2014)

 The 2013 Toronto production moved to Broadway in March 2014 with previews beginning 1 March 2014 at the Imperial Theatre and an official opening on 23 March 2014.
 The creative team again was directed by Laurence Connor and James Powell, with set design by Matt Kinley, costumes by Andreane Neofitou and Christine Rowlands, lighting by Paule Constable, sound by Mick Potter and projections by Fifty-Nine Productions.
 Cameron Mackintosh once again produced the show.
-On 22 October 2013, it was announced that Ramin Karimloo, Will Swenson, Caissie Levy, and Nikki M. James would be headlining the revival cast as Jean Valjean, Javert, Fantine, and Éponine respectively.
-Andy Mientus and Samantha Hill also starred as Marius and Cosette respectively.
-Angeli Negron and McKayla Twiggs share the role of Young Cosette.
+Karimloo, Will Swenson, Caissie Levy, and Nikki M. James starred as Jean Valjean, Javert, Fantine, and Éponine respectively, with Andy Mientus as Marius and Samantha Hill as Cosette.
+Angeli Negron and McKayla Twiggs shared the role of Young Cosette.
 The production closed on 4 September 2016, after 1,026 performances over two-and-a-half years.
 The revival recouped its entire initial investment and grossed $109 million.

 The 2014 Broadway revival was nominated for 3 Tony Awards: Best Revival of a Musical, Best Leading Actor in a Musical for Karimloo, and Best Sound Design for Potter.

 Touring productions

 US national tours

 The show had three national touring companies of the original Broadway production in the US, all of which shared the Broadway producer and manager, creative teams, as well nearly identical sets, costumes, and lighting.
 While the touring production and the New York production were running simultaneously, the staff, cast members, crew, and musicians of the two productions interchanged often, which contributed to keeping both companies of the show in form.
 When the New York production closed in 2003, the Third National Tour continued for another three years, and enjoyed the influx of many members from the original and subsequent New York companies.

-The First National Tour opened at Boston's Shubert Theatre on 12 December 1987, and continued to play major cities until late 1991.
+The First National Tour opened at Boston's Shubert Theatre on 12 December 1987 and continued to play major cities until late 1991.
 The Second National Tour (called "The Fantine Company") opened at Los Angeles' Shubert Theatre on 1 June 1988.
-The production played for fourteen months then transferred to San Francisco's Curran Theatre where it enjoyed a similar run.
+The production played for fourteen months and then transferred to San Francisco's Curran Theatre, where it enjoyed a similar run.
 The Third National Tour of Les Misérables (called "The Marius Company") was one of the longest running American touring musical productions.
 Opening on 28 November 1988, at the Tampa Bay Performing Arts Center in Florida, and closing on 23 July 2006, at the Fox Theatre in St. Louis, Missouri, the tour ran for seventeen years and 7,061 performances.
 The tour played in 145 cities in 43 states.
 The same touring company also frequently performed in Canada, made a 1994 diversion to Singapore, and another diversion in 2002 to be the first Western musical production to visit China, opening in Shanghai's Grand Theatre for a three-week engagement.